JessicaJuliet/webi/README.md

 4. If usings the Git URL, open a new terminal in your IDE and type the 'git clone' command in the CLI and paste the copied URL
 5. A clone of this project will be created locally on your machine
 6. Alternatively, if you download the ZIP, unpackage locally and open in your IDE

+### Heroku Deployment
+1. Create Heroku App
+    * Go to Heroku.com
+    * Click to create new app
+    * Name the app and select region closest to you
+    * Then on the Resources tab, provision a new 'Heroku Postgress' database
+    * In Gitpod, install dj_database_url and psycopg_2 using the following commands:

+    > pip3 install dj_database_url

+    > pip3 install psycopg2-binary

+    * Freeze requirements to ensure Heroku installs all our app requirements when deployed:
+    > pip3 freeze > requirements.txt

+2. Setup Database
+    * Import dj_database_url in settings.py

+    > import dj_database_url

+    * Comment out the default Database configuration in settings.py and replace with a call to dj_database_url with the database URL from Heroku (can retrieve from Heroku settings tab)

+    > DATABASES = {
+        'default': dj_database_url.parse('postgress_url')
+    }

+    * Run migrations:
+    > pythong3 manage.py migrate
+    * Import service data
+    > python3 manage.py loaddata categories
+    > python3 manage.py loaddata types
+    > python3 manage.py loaddata images
+    > python3 manage.py loaddata services
+    * Remove Heroku database config before committing

+3. Create a superuser
+* To create a super user to log in with use:

+> python3 manage.py createsuperuser

+4. Commit changes
+* Remove Heroku database config and uncomment original so the Database URL doesn't end up in version control
+* Commit changes"
+> git add .
+> git commit -m "commit message"
+> git push

+### Hosting Files Via AWS

+In order to host static files and images with AWS, you will need to create an AWS account.
+After that, you are required to create the following in AWS:

+* AWS S3 Bucket
+* Bucket Policy
+* Group Access Policy
+* A User

+Further information on this process can be found on [Amazon AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).
+After the above has been completed, you are required to connect Django to S3.
+More detailed information on connecting Django to S3 can be found [here](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).

+### Sending Emails Through Gmail

+Sending automatic emails with Django was carried out using the following steps:

+1. Setup a Gmail account (or use an existing one if you already have one)
+2. Login to your account and go to the account settings
+3. Click 'Accounts and Import' and then 'Other Google Account Settings'
+4. Navigate to the Security tab and turn on 2-step verification
+5. Select a verification method
+6. Go to 'App Passwords' under the 'Signing in to Google' heading
+7. Select 'Mail' for the app and select 'Other' for device type and type in Django
+8. Copy the 16 character password in Heroku
+9. Navigate to Heroku and put it under EMAIL_HOST_PASS config variable
+10. Then, put the Gmail e-mail under the EMAIL_HOST_USER config var

 [Back to top](#webi)